Recovering from a Data Center cluster split-brain

 - set the safety number in the cache to the new random number.

 Cluster split-brain can have a number of causes.
-You should:

 - Check that the network connectivity for multicast traffic is working between the nodes.